 No. The proposed ordinance is not yet part of the LACC.
-The Chief Executive Office, County Counsel, and the Treasurer and Tax Collector (TTC) are expected to present the ordinance to the County Board of Supervisors for approval in this Fiscal Year 2020-2021 with implementation in the next Fiscal Year 2021-2022.
+It is anticipated the Chief Executive Office, County Counsel, Department of Regional Planning, and the Treasurer and Tax Collector (TTC) will present the comprehensive set of ordinances regulating operation of STRs to the County Board of Supervisors for approval by Summer 2022.